Nivalyx/osu-wiki/wiki/Guides/BSS_issues/en.md

 You should be able to submit your beatmap by now.
 If you are still having issues by then, follow these steps:

 1. Export the beatmap from inside the beatmap editor by going to `File` and then `Export Package`.
-2. Exit the beatmap editor and then delete the beatmap in osu!.
+2. Exit the beatmap editor and delete the beatmap in osu!.
 3. Exit osu!.
 4. Go to the exported beatmap and change the extension from `.osz` to `.zip` (you will need file extensions to be visible from the windows folder options to do this).
 5. Extract this `.zip` file.